SamiAhola/portfolio/README.md

 # portfolio
-A showcase of my skills and technologies in action.
+A showcase of select technologies and my skills in action.